-Jas 1:1 James, a servant of God and of the Lord Jesus Christ, To the twelve tribes scattered among the nations: Greetings.
+1:1 From James, a slave of God and the Lord Jesus Christ, to the twelve tribes dispersed abroad.
+Greetings!

 The twelve tribes – The 12 tribes of Israel no longer existed physically, this term being used to describe the renewed and regathered Israel of the last days, Eze 47:13; Mt 19:28; Rev 7:4-8; 21:12.